Former lineman, NFL analyst Tony Siragusa dies at age 55

 INDIANAPOLIS (WXIN) – Former Indianapolis Colt and Baltimore Ravens defensive tackle Tony Siragusa has died at age 55, according to multiple reports.

-“The Goose, Tony Siracusa has passed away at 55 … I’m heart broken as is all of Colts Nation,” said Colts owner Jim Irsay on Twitter.
+“The Goose, Tony Siragusa has passed away at 55 … I’m heart broken as is all of Colts Nation,” said Colts owner Jim Irsay on Twitter.

 Pro Football Network’s Aaron Wilson said Siragusa died in his sleep, but a cause of death was not immediately available.